 Tips for getting started with meal prep:

 Take Baby Steps: Start with one meal that pains you the most.
 It could be either breakfast or packing lunchbox (check out lunchbox ideas for adults).
-Later, slowly move to plan all meal of the day.
+Later, slowly move to plan all the meals of the day.

 Handpick Recipes: Make sure initially you pick Indian food recipes that are easy to follow.
 Over a period, you can select more elaborate recipes and plan their execution like an expert.